-(f)-1 Key audit partner - Is defined in Irish legislation^{4a} as:
+(f)-1 Key audit partner - Is defined^{4a} as:

-- (i) one or more statutory auditors designated by a statutory audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (ii) In the case of a group audit, at least the one or more statutory auditors designated by a statutory audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the one or more statutory auditors designated as being primarily responsible at the level of material subsidiaries; or - (iii) The one or more statutory auditors who sign the audit report.
+- (i) The statutory auditor(s) designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (ii) In the case of a group audit, at least the statutory auditor(s) designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor(s) designated as being primarily responsible at the level of material subsidiaries; or (Ref.
+Para A3-1) - (iii) The statutory auditor(s) who sign(s) the audit report.